squ1rrel-ctf/squ1rrel.dev/_posts/2023-01-02-htb-aeswcm.md

 Only different properties are allowed!
 ```
 ## Overall Program Function
-In order to better understand the function of the server, it is necessary to delve into its decision making code.
+In order to better understand the function of the server, it is necessary to delve into its decision-making code.
 ```python
 def main():
     aes = AESWCM(KEY)